fra31/auto-attack/README.md

 ### Random seed
 It is possible to fix the random seed used for the attacks with, e.g., `adversary.seed = 0`.
 In this case the same seed is used for all the attacks used, otherwise a different random seed is picked for each attack.

+### Log results
+To log the intermediate results of the evaluation specify `log_path=/path/to/logfile.txt` when initializing the attack.

 ## Citation
 ```